dmbarbour/glas/docs/GlasCLI.md

         global-module
         ./FilePath

 A FilePath is recognized by containing at least one directory separator (such as '/').
-The glas command line interface will attempt upon request to interpret any file or folder as a module.
-Otherwise, we'll search the active distribution for a global module of the given name.
+The glas command line interface will attempt to interpret any file or folder as a module, if requested.
+Otherwise, we'll search the configured distribution for a global module of the given name.
 Eventually, we might extend these two options with URIs.

+## Configuration

+All relevant configuration information is centralized to a profile, a ".prof" file.
+The GLAS_PROFILE environment variable selects the active configuration.
+The default is OS-specific, such as `"~/.config/glas/default.prof"` in Linux or `"%AppData%\glas\default.prof"` in Windows.

+Potential configuration information includes:

+* active distribution
+* storage locations
+* logging destinations
+* ad-hoc performance tuning
+* debug assertions or profiling
+* trusted proxy compilers
+* content delivery networks

+No need for reference between profiles yet, but some lightweight inheritance mechanism might be useful later.
+Also, application-specific sub-profiles are feasible, by expressing 'rules' that are sensitive to annotations (or environment variables).

+As a short term scaffold, we might only support simplified definition of the distribution as a filesystem search path:

+        dist
+            search Directory1
+            search Directory2
+            ...

+More features can be added as needed.
+I propose the [text tree syntax](TextTree.md).

+## Distributions

+In context of glas, a distribution represents a set of named global modules that are maintained and versioned together.
+It is often convenient to express distributions in terms of inheriting from a community distribution (perhaps a DVCS repository), mixing in a few patch-like distributions, then adding a few local applications or overrides.
+To allow this, distributions will support multiple inheritance.
+For consistency, I intend to reuse multiple inheritance similar to that proposed for grammar-logic programming.

+Initially, we'll just use a search path in profile.
+After bootstrap, I intend to eventually support inheritance from ".dist" files with reference to DVCS branches and other repositories.

 ## Running Applications

         glas --run ModuleRef -- Args

-Initially, the glas executable will only recognize grammar-logic modules, or modules that compile to a compatible value.
-This might have the form `g:(def:(app:gram:(...), MoreDefs), MetaData)`.
-A grammar-logic module potentially defines multiple independent grammars, each of which may define multiple interdependent methods.
-The grammars are represented in an intermediate language, thus further processing is necessary.
-Broadly, the glas executable will extract the 'app' grammar, JIT compile the 'main' method, then run it as an application.
-Ideally, many steps are memo-cached such that we aren't rebuilding the module and its transitive dependencies every time.

-The glas runtime will support multiple application types.
-This is indicated via 'run-mode' annotation on 'main'.

-Some feasible run modes:
+The glas executable first compiles the referenced module into a value, which must be recognized as representing an application.
+Initially, [grammar-logic modules](GrammarLogicProg.md) are recognized, assuming the 'main' method of the 'app' grammar.
+This program may include annotations to configure runtime options.
+The run-mode annotation is especially relevant, influencing integration.

+Recognized run modes include:

 * *loop* - the default, a [transaction loop](GlasApps.md) step function
 * *staged* - application has type `Args -> Application`.
   * arguments may be divided across stages using '--'.
   * `glas --run staged-op -- stage one args -- stage two args`
-  * otherwise, all args go to the first stage
-* *binary* - application is a function from `Args -> Binary`.
-  * binary is written to standard output once computed
-  * access to *log* and *load* (global) effects
-  * primary motive is to simplify bootstrap
 * *test* - application has type `() -> ()`, we're interested in pass/fail
   * effects are *log*, *load* (global), and *fork(Nat)*
   * fork is non-deterministic choice for parallel or fuzz testing

-A more conventional application model is feasible if we control backtracking or extend glas executable to recognize non-grammar program types.
-But, at least initially, to develop a conventional application involves producing an independently executable binary.

-## Configuration

-I propose two environment variables to get started:

-* GLAS_HOME - a folder path for ad-hoc configuration and default location storage.
-Default is based on OS, e.g. `"~/.config/glas"` for Linux or `"%AppData%\glas"` for Windows.
-* GLAS_PROF - selects the active configuration *profile*.
-This enables users to efficiently change configuration for different roles or tasks.
-Default, is `"default"` referring to `"${GLAS_HOME}/default.prof"`.
-May be file path for profiles outside GLAS_HOME.

-### Profiles

-A profile may describe ad-hoc configuration features, such as:

-* active distribution via ".dist" file
-* storage locations for data and cache
-* configuration of logging options
-* binding external services, e.g. HTTP
-* enable debug mode features in runtime
-* ad-hoc performance tuning
-* trusted proxy compilers
-* content delivery networks

-Of these, support for distributions is urgent.
-Everything else can be deferred.

-        # default.prof
-        dist default.dist

-Other features can be developed later.
-Also, we might eventually support inheritance and composition of profiles, much as we do for distributions.
-But this is relatively low priority.

-### Distributions

-In context of glas, a distribution represents a set of global modules that are maintained and versioned together.
-Company or community distributions will often refer to a network repository instead of local filesystem.
-It is often convenient to express a user's distribution in terms of inheritance from a community distribution, perhaps adding a few clusters of modules from other sources, perhaps assigning defaults.
-Thus, distributions support multiple inheritance.

-Multiple inheritance can result in accidental conflicts.
-To mitigate this, distributions clearly indicate whether they are expecting to introduce or override each module.
-This allows suitable warnings or errors (which could be disable in cases where you don't care), and also tweaks some useful behavior such as automatically moving 'foo' to a private 'prior-foo' upon override.
-Conflicts can be resolved via rename or move.

-Private global modules are supported.
-This only affects inheritance, i.e. all private modules are hidden to the inheritance and cannot be extended further, but the glas command line interface still treats it as a normal global module.

-To support discovery, I propose a description of modules be directly included in distributions.
-This could include some short text and additional attributes to simplify filtering.

-...
-TODO ...

-The most important configuration file is perhaps "sources.tt".
-This file describes where to search for global modules.
-This file uses the [text-tree](../glas-src/language-tt/README.md) format - a lightweight alternative to XML or JSON.
-This file is currently limited to 'dir' entries indicating local filesystem, and entries that start with '#' for comments.

-        # example sources.tt
-        dir ./src
-        dir /home/username/glas
-        dir C:\Projects\glas\glas-src

-Eventually, I intend to support network repositories as the primary source for global modules.
-However, short term a search path of the local filesystem will suffice.
-Relative paths are relative to the folder containing the configuration file.
-Order is relevant - locations are processed sequentially.

-## Bootstrap

-The bootstrap implementation for glas command line executable might be based around the 'stream' run-mode.

-    # build
-    /usr/bin/glas --run glas-binary > /tmp/glas
-    chmod +x /tmp/glas

-    # verify
-    /tmp/glas --run glas-binary | cmp /tmp/glas
-    # maybe also check size, performance, etc.

-    # install
-    sudo mv /tmp/glas /usr/bin/

-In practice, different binaries are needed for different operating systems and architectures.
-This can be resolved by introducing a 'target' module that specifies the intended architecture for executable outputs, or by explicitly naming each binary (e.g. 'glas-binary.linux-x64').

-*Note:* It is feasible to support early bootstrap with an intermediate ".c" output or similar, to benefit from a mature optimizing compiler.
-But I hope to eventually express all optimizations within the glas module system!

-## Exit Codes

-Keeping it simple.

-         0  pass
-         1  fail

-Using log messages for detailed warnings or errors.
+* *binary* - application function from `Args -> Binary`.
+  * binary is written to standard output once computed
+  * limited access to *log* and *load* (global) effects
+  * motive is to simplify bootstrap of glas executable

+The glas executable might also evaluate assertions.
+A lot of processing can be cached, including assertions and JIT-compilation, to reduce rework across command line operations.

-## Secondary Operations
+## Other Operations

-Guiding principles for introducing more built-in operations:
+Guiding principles for introducing features:

-* Can implement as user-defined operation.
+* Can support via user-defined operation.
 * Doesn't add too much logic to executable.
 * Sufficient utility to justify built-in.

-All three points should hold simultaneously.
-However, we can potentially extend the glas executable to make the first point true.
-For example, to support '--version' as a user-defined operation, we might add a method to the effects API accessible to applications.
-The question then becomes whether we're adding too much logic.
+These three points should hold simultaneously.
+In some cases we might add some effects or annotations to make the first point hold, e.g. to support '--version' as a user-defined op we can add a method to the runtime's reflection API.

 Proposed Operations:

 * `--version` - print version to console
 * `--help` - print basic usage to console
 * `--check ModuleRef` - compile module pass/fail, do not run
-* `--list-modules` - report modules in current distribution
+* `--list-modules` - report global modules in configured distribution
+* `--script(.ext)*` - extended scripting support (see *Scripting*)

 ### Scripting